-There have been claims for many years about paedophiles in powerful places and establishment attempts to cover-up their actions - why are these allegations in the news now?
+There have been claims for many years about paedophiles in powerful places and establishment attempts to cover-up their actions.

 Mr Dickens's son has said the files - now missing - contained "explosive" paedophile allegations about powerful and famous figures, including politicians.